filipkaduch/filip.kaduch/README.md

 ### Experimentation:
-Main part of our experimentation loads the dictionary of words to compare and then gets data from corrupted file for correction.
+Main part of our experimentation loads the dictionary of words to compare and then gets data from corrupted file for correction (50 words).
 It uses 2 blocks per grid with 32 threads per grid in order to perform the comparison and correction of corrupted words.
 In each kernel we are printing the current word and current position in grid.